 There are different wallets to use with EOS coins.
 EOS wallets support all the EOS-powered projects and EOS-based tokens.

 - Freewallet.
 The wallet is quite secure since this app backs up your passphrases.
 Freewallet provides free creation of the EOS account.

 - Lumi Wallet.
 A mobile wallet that is available for iOS and Android.
 This wallet is user-friendly.

 - Infinito Wallet.
 The project of Blockchain Labs Europe.
 Available for iOS and Android.

 EOS can also be stored on multiple hardware wallets like Trezor, Ledger Nano X, Ledger Nano S.

 EOS can be traded on an array of cryptocurrency exchanges.

 Buy EOS at Changelly

 The EOS concept is obviously not new, but the quality of its performance is quite impressive.
-It reflects on the successful apps made in EOSIO ecosystem and its usage.
+It reflects on the successful apps made in the EOS ecosystem and its usage.